Varrox/simplesound/README.md

 # simplesound

-a simple music / audio player made in godot, meant to mirror how spotify looks like, and works. but with cloud syncing of music, and no connection to spotify (good if you hate big tech)
+a simple music / audio player made in Godot.
+It is meant to mirror how spotify looks like, and works, but with cloud syncing of music, and all ran with local files. it has it's own simple programming language that looks like a mix of both CSS and JSON. it's documentation is here.